MicroStrategy/embedding-sdk-docs/docs/add-functionality/authoring-library.md

 ---
-title: Author an Embedded Dossier
+title: Author an embedded dossier
 description: To allow users to conveniently edit a dossier, Embedding SDK allows embedding a dossier in the authoring mode, whether it is during the initial load or in the view mode of the dossier.
 ---